auth0/docs/articles/connections/passwordless/spa-email-code/v8/index.md

 ![](/media/articles/connections/passwordless/passwordless-email-enter-code-web.png)

-Once the user enters the code received by email, Lock will authenticate them trigger the on('authenticated') event where the `id_token` and profile will be available.
+Once the user enters the code received by email, Lock will trigger the 'authenticated' event where the `id_token` and profile will be available.

 ### Use your own UI